Search the Health Library

 Prior to his arrival to Johns Hopkins, Dr. Ivkov was vice president of research and development and a co-founder of Triton BioSystems, Inc., a company developing targeted nanotherapeutics for oncology.

-- Assistant Professor of Radiation Oncology and Molecular Radiation Sciences
+- Associate Professor of Radiation Oncology and Molecular Radiation Sciences

 Departments / Divisions